Mission

 The educational leader must understand and interpret changes within this context that affect the mission and operation of schools.
 For example, as an interpreter of change, the administrator must be able to discern the meaning of modifications in financial support, school law, governmental policy, and educational research, and communicate these changes to the staff and community.
 In the role of facilitator, the administrator must be able to effectively implement programs mandated by the school board, as well as to nurture and support positive changes suggested by students, staff, or parents.
 Finally, as the initiator of change, the administrator must provide leadership for the process of continuous school improvement.

-The program includes 33 Graduate credit hours and is broken into three interlocking components: Professional core courses, a set of key leadership courses, and a practicum or internship experience.
+The Master of Education with a concentration in Educational Leadership includes 33 Graduate credit hours and is broken into three interlocking components: Professional core courses, Leadership Concentration courses, and a practicum or internship experience.
+Many students complete the required coursework in about 24 to 36 months including summers.

 Admission Requirements